rhdxmr/all-the-icons-ibuffer/README.md

 ## Screenshot
 ![icons-in-terminal-ibuffer](https://user-images.githubusercontent.com/236042/80401294-0c20d780-88f7-11ea-9863-87b4b2ea2162.png)

-cf) The bottom line is not part of Emacs.
+cf) The line at the very bottom is not part of Emacs.
 It is *tmux* status bar 😉

 ## Pre-requisites